valenwave/Luminescence/Pages/Organization/Software.md

 ## SimpleNote
 One-off notes that I might want to refer back to when I want to search for it.

+### Checklist
+If I want a single document checklist
 * Grocery list: Checklist of necessities and whether I need more or not.

-## Visual Studio Code
-*